 We’ve discussed what to pack first when moving, how to pack a moving truck and other helpful packing tips.
 But have you considered what should not be packed in the moving truck?
 Some things can be hazardous during the moving process, so it is best to move them separately or possibly even dispose of them before moving.

 Tools, painting equipment, and cleaning chemicals should be packed together in clearly marked boxes.
 Use plastic totes to prevent messy or dangerous leaks.
 Pack bottles and medications together and keep them separate from other belongings.

 Here are some other things you should pack separately when moving:

 15. Stock up on packing material for the kitchen.

-16. Use plastic wrap to avoid leaks.
+16. Use plastic wrap or plastic bags to avoid leaks.